 Signs of Heroin Abuse

 Many heroin addicts are people you’d never imagine using drugs.
 As such, you should not rule out the possibility that a friend or family member has a problem.
-Look for some of the following signs, which might indicate heroin abuse:
+What to know about heroin abuse is to look for some of the signs of heroin abuse, including

 - Wearing long sleeves in summer